MicrosoftDocs/appcenter-docs/docs/help.md

 > [!TIP]
 > When you create a ticket, the App Center Team will write to your email address we have on file with a subject line like this: `[Category] Issue #AB1CD2E4`.
 Make sure to check your spam filter if you're not seeing responses from our team.
 If you're consistently having trouble recieving support emails, you can mention that in the support form, and our team will attempt to contact you using other means.

+If you cannot access App Center portal, you can send email to [support@appcenter.ms](mailto:support@appcenter.ms) to open a support ticket.

 ## Microsoft Premier Support
 Customers with a Microsoft Premier Support account can file a support request in the [Microsoft Premier Support Request Portal](https://support.microsoft.com/premier) (requires Microsoft account sign-in).
 If you're new to Microsoft Premier Support, you can learn about it in the [Microsoft Premier Support Center](https://www.microsoft.com/enterprise/services/support).